Satellite Operations Engineer 17-030

 |Department:||255 - Satellite Development & Operations|

 This position provides real time operations support for the Mission Real-Time operations team.
-The support functions include development, test and implementation of processes, procedures, checklists and tools for satellite operations.
+The support functions include development, test and implementation of processes, procedures, checklists and software tools for satellite operations.
 The functions also include anomaly and issue resolution, project management, participating in operational training scenarios.
 Candidate will work normal business hours and occasionally provide 24x7 on-call support.
-The candidate will also be required to work 12-hour rotating shifts during critical satellite activities such as launch and early orbit operations.
+The candidate may also be required to work rotating shifts during critical satellite activities such as launch and early orbit operations.